-b) Limited Sense of Ownership of Studying Culture, Indigenous Knowledge and Development
+b) Limited Sense of Ownership of Studying Culture, Indigenous Knowledge and Development c) The Qualities of the Reports

 The review process makes it clear that study of culture and indigenous knowledge is predominantly conducted by foreign researchers.
 If Ethiopians are participating, in most cases, they are co-authors.
 Studies conducted by Ethiopians are mainly post graduate theses which remain unpublished; otherwise, our argument would have been reversed.